Miracle in Lane 2

-Miracle in Lane 2, is a 2000 Disney Channel Original Movie starring Frankie Muniz, Rick Rossovich, Molly Hagan, and Patrick Levis.
+Miracle in Lane 2 is a 2000 American biographical sports drama film starring Frankie Muniz, Rick Rossovich, Molly Hagan, and Patrick Levis.
 The film is based on the life of Justin Yoder (portrayed by Muniz), who was the first person with a disability to compete in the All American Soapbox Derby.
+It was released as a Disney Channel Original Movie (DCOM).

 Plot

 Born with spina bifida and hydrocephalus, 12-year-old Justin Yoder uses a wheelchair and lives with his overprotective parents and his athlete brother, Seth (Patrick Levis).
-Justin is unable to play any sports due to his disability, however, he still is determined to get a trophy of his own.
-For guidance, he turns to God, who takes form of famous race car driver Bobby Wade (Tuc Watkins), who appears throughout the film.
+Justin is unable to play any sports due to his disability; however, he still is determined to get a trophy of his own.
+For guidance, he turns to God, who takes the form of famous race car driver Bobby Wade (Tuc Watkins), who appears throughout the film.

-Justin attempts to try out for summer baseball league; however, he is rejected due to his disability.
-He enters a chess tournament, but despite being placed in younger category than his actual age due to assumptions about him using a wheelchair, he loses the tournament.
+Justin attempts to try out for the summer baseball league but is rejected due to his disability.
+He enters a chess tournament, but despite being placed in the younger category than his actual age due to assumptions about him using a wheelchair, he loses the tournament.

 After leaving the tournament disappointed, Justin finds himself at a car show where he sees his neighbor, Vic Sauder (Roger Aaron Brown), who is attending with his vintage red Corvette.
 Justin assists Vic in winning the contest for best car in exchange for the associated trophy.
 Vic stops by to deliver the trophy but leaves when he is informed Justin is not there.
 Justin visits Vic’s home and when there is no response, Justin enters the garage and attempts to retrieve the trophy from a high shelf.
-The attempt causes the shelf to fall, landing on the prized Corvette, damaging the car.
+The attempt causes the shelf to fall, landing on the prized Corvette, and damaging the car.